uncorrelated Beverly Hills

 10:25 AM - Networking Break

-10:40 AM - Puerto Rico 101: Tax, Structure, and Strategic Opportunity
+Main Session - Puerto Rico 101: Tax, Structure, and Strategic Opportunity

 Puerto Rico continues to attract investors, entrepreneurs, and fund managers seeking a compelling combination of tax efficiency and lifestyle advantages.
 In this session, Michael Nelson provides a practical overview of the island’s Act 60 incentives, residency requirements, and structuring considerations for individuals and investment vehicles.
 Designed for those evaluating a potential move or allocation strategy tied to Puerto Rico, this presentation cuts through the noise to focus on what matters most from a capital and compliance perspective.